 To discover and connect to Miracast-compatible wireless displays without leaving your current apps, follow the steps below.

 To open Miracast:

-Swipe from the right edge of the Start screen, tap Devices, tap Project, and then follow the onscreen instructions.
+▲ Point to the upper-right or lower-right corner of the Windows desktop or Start screen to display the charms, click Devices, click Project, and then follow the on-screen instructions.

 - or -